 - The most recent previous education agency or institution attended by the student Participation in officially recognized activities and sports

 - Height and weight of members of athletic teams

 Students may withhold directory information by notifying firstname.lastname@example.org in writing within two weeks after the first day of class for each term.

 The law provides a student the right to inspect and review information contained in his/her education record, to challenge the contents of the education record, and to have a hearing if the outcome of the challenge is unsatisfactory.
 The student may submit explanatory statements for inclusion in the files if the student feels the decision of the hearing panel to be unacceptable.
-The Director of Student Success at Richard Bland College has been designated by the institution as the individual responsible for coordinating the inspection and review procedures for student educational records.
-These records include admissions, personal, academic, and financial files, as well as academic and placement records.
+The College Registrar and the Office of Records and Registration at Richard Bland College has been designated by the institution as the individual and office responsible for coordinating the inspection and review procedures for student educational resources, respectively These records include admissions, personal, academic, and financial files, as well as academic and placement records.
 Students wishing to review their education records must make written requests to the Office of Records and Registration listing the item or items of interest.
 Only records covered by the Act will be made available within forty- five days of the request.
 Students may have copies made of their records upon receipt by RBC of $0.15 per page within certain exceptions (e.g., copy of the academic record for which a financial hold exists, or a transcript of an original or source document that exists elsewhere).
 Education records do not include records of instructional, administrative, and educational personnel who are the sole possession of the maker and are not accessible or revealed to any individual except a temporary substitute, records of the law enforcement unit, student health records, employment records, or alumni records.
 Physicians designated by the student may review health records.

 Students may not inspect the following as outlined by the Act: